iAmNathanJ/file-pluck/README.md

 ---

 If you want to break down snippets into key/value pairs, you can do so.
 This requires delimiters set on key/values.
-By default, they are `valueOpening: '{'` and `valueClosing: '}'`.
+By default, they are `{` and `}`.

 *main.css*
 ```css